huanchh/python-docker-package-CICD-example/README.md

 # python-docker-package-CICD-example
-example python project to build to github docker registry with GitHUB action
+example containerized python project with GitHub action to deploy as package to container repo